Steven Cheung (British political candidate): Public offices and awards

 Cheung is a winner of the Diana Memorial Award in 2009 and was elected the Olympic Ambassador for Waltham Forest.
 Cheung is part of Envision's Graduate panel, and a Young Advisor for the Ministry of Justice and Waltham Forest Council.
-He is a member of the Royal Institution and a member of British Chinese Project, which aims to involve young British Chinese in the country's politics.
+He is a member of the Royal Institution and a member of the British Chinese Project, which aims to involve young British Chinese in the country's politics.
 Cheung is also a DJ on Spectrum Radio in London.

-In May 2012, he was asked by British Consulate-General Hong Kong to become GREAT Britain campaign ambassador to promote the United Kingdom abroad.
+In May 2012, he was asked by British Consulate-General Hong Kong to become GREAT Britain and Northern Ireland campaign ambassador to promote the United Kingdom abroad.

 Broadcasting career

-Cheung joined Spectrum Radio in September 2008 and has been co-hosting the cantonese programme on Spectrum Chinese Programme for two years.
+Cheung joined Spectrum Radio in September 2008 and has been co-hosting the Cantonese programme on Spectrum Chinese Programme for two years.
 Cheung started presenting the Saturday programme and then evolved into presenting the Spectrum English Programme from 8 pm to 9 pm since February 2011.
 Topics discussed are usually concerning issues related to the Chinese community and Chinese culture.
 Cheung is known to be witty, is very enthusiastic about current affairs and has a broad range of general knowledge.
 Cheung is also a regular contributor on Spectrum Radio Cantonese Programme with DJ Alice.

 Political activities

-Cheung's campaign in the 2009 European Parliament election focused on peace and he "hopes to use his youth to persuade young people to vote for him".
-He ran the election as an independent and promises "an open and fresh approach to politics".
+Cheung's campaign in the 2009 European Parliament election focused on peace and attempted "to use his youth to persuade young people to vote for him".
+He ran the election as an independent and promised "an open and fresh approach to politics".
 He hoped to "reinvigorate the public mood and capture the disengaged" when the "European Elections have traditionally been associated with a low-turn out".
+Christine Lee financially supported Cheung's campaign.
 There were eight seats in his constituency, London.
 Cheung came second out of all the independent candidates and surpassed two political parties in votes.

 He also ran for Westminster City Council in 2014 in the St James's ward as a Liberal Democrat, but was not elected.